xeniaroda/ML_GutMicrobiome/README.md

 - Patway and Gene abundance analysis: humann3_TFG.R
 - Principal Coordinate Analysis: PCoA_TFG.R
 - Evaluation of Machine Learning Algorithms with LOOCV_1: LOOCV_TFG.R
-- Evaluation of Machine Learning Algorithms with LOOCV_2: LOOCV_python_TFG.R
+- Evaluation of Machine Learning Algorithms with LOOCV_2: LOOCV_python_TFG.ipynb
 - ML-Discrimination script: ML_product1_TFG.py

 ## Input/Output files
-In the folder named: Input Example, there is an eample of input data for our ML-Discrimination script.
+In the folder named: Input Example, there is an example of input data for our ML-Discrimination script.
 These are the Input and the Output file generated from our main script:
 - Input 1: A taxonomic matrix in csv format having samples as columns and taxons as rows.
 - Input 2: A metadata in csv format having 2 columns corresponding to their samples name and the condition (1 for PD and 0 for control).